seven1m/sidekiq-clutch/README.md

 ## Setting the Queue

-You can set the callback queue (overriding any queue specified in the job class itself) by setting it on Clutch, like this:
+You can set the queue for jobs (overriding any queue specified in the job class itself) and callbacks by setting it on Clutch, like this:

 ```ruby
 clutch = Sidekiq::Clutch.new